 Everlast MIG140E is one of the brand’s entry level MIG welders.
 It’s perfect for all sorts applications at home or shop use.
 It has easy to understand and use features, that also offer power and versatility.

 What Is It For?

 It’s a dual voltage welder that needs either 110V or 120V to operate.
 It comes with a 35% duty cycle at 140 amps of power.
-It works with multiple materials, such as steel, stainless steel and aluminum with the minimum 24 gauge and maximum 3/6 inch thick.
+It works with multiple materials, such as steel, stainless steel and aluminum with a minimum 24 gauge and a maximum 3/6 inch thick.